mnot/I-D/httpbis-alt-svc/draft.md

-Therefore, if a client becomes aware of an alternate service that has a higher priority than a connection currently in use, the client SHOULD use that alternate service as soon as it is available, provided that the security properties of the alternate service's protocol are equal to the existing connection.
+Therefore, if a client becomes aware of an alternate service that has a higher priority than a connection currently in use, the client SHOULD use that alternate service as soon as it is available, provided that the security properties of the alternate service's protocol are equivalent to the existing connection.

 For example, if an origin advertises a "http2" alternate service using an "Alt-Svc" response header field, the client ought to immediately establish a connection to the most preferable alternate service, and use it in preference to the origin connection once available.
-The client is not required to block requests; the origin connection can be used until the alternate connection is established.
+The client is not required to block requests; the origin's connection can be used until the alternate connection is established.

 Furthermore, if the connection to the alternate service fails or is